 1. Angular

 Angular is an open-source JavaScript framework developed by Google.
 It allows you to create dynamic web applications using the MVVM (Model-View-ViewModel) pattern.
-Angular is particularly well-suited for large, complex projects.
+Angular is particularly well-suited for large and complex projects.

 2. React